PRIVATE PARANORMAL INVESTIGATORS

 A very important distinction in the study of the paranormal can be found in the work of Parapsychologists and anomalistic psychologists.
 Generally speaking, parapsychologists seek out evidence to confirm the existence of paranormal activity.
 In contrast, anomalistic psychologists proceed from the basis that it is highly unlikely that paranormal forces exist and as such seek out psychological explanations for experiences labelled as paranormal.

 Do ghosts exist?Is there any evidence for the paranormal?
 With millions believing in paranormal phenomena, it must either exist or be explained by psychological factors.
 Chris French introduces the field of anomalistic psychology, which aims to provide non-paranormal, scientific explanations of the seemingly unexplainable.
-Dr Chris French is a a true skeptic.
+Dr Chris French is a true sceptic.
 Taking a negative stance on something that has no positive evidence, yet always open for positive evidence to prove his firm belief's wrong.

 This is not to be confused with outing the evidence of the cheats and charlatans that blight our community.